ansble/monument/readme.md

 [![Coverage Status](https://coveralls.io/repos/ansble/monument/badge.svg?branch=master)](https://coveralls.io/r/ansble/monument?branch=master)

 ## v2.0.0!
 Despite it being a major release this is actually a pretty bland one.
 It's a major release because monument 2+ requires you to be running on node > 4.0.0.
 It is a rewrite and cleanup in ES6 syntax.
-There were a few changes but mostly it was syntax.

 There will likely be a few more tweaks over the next couple of days, but this is a nice stable release as is.

 ### Performance
 One of the things that did change was how route detection works.
-It now uses Array.some instead of Array.filter which means that as soon as it finds the route it exits the iterator instead of continuing on through the array of routes.
-Honestly this is probably a relatively minor performance tweak and the chances of you noticing it are tiny.
-But, for apps with large route lists this will make a difference, potentially a pretty big one.
+It now uses better Array functions instead of forEach, and filter in most places.
+Array.find has taken over the routing functions which means they exit quicker.
+This is a minor performance tweak, and the chances of you noticing it are tiny.
+But, for apps with large route lists this will make a difference, maybe even a big one.

 ### Testing
-We are now over 80% global coverage and have a requirement in the build to hit 80%.
-So going forward that number will move upwards and the system as a whole will be locked in nicely.
+We are now over 80% global coverage and have a rule in the build to require we hit 80%.
+So going forward that number will move upwards and the system as a whole will be more stable.

 ### Components
 We now use [harken](https://github.com/ansble/harken) to handle events.
-Pulled it directly out of the code base and made it its own thing much like event-state in a previous release.
-Makes the codebase simpler, and allows for upgrades to happen independently.
+Pulled it out of this code base and made it its own thing, much like event-state in a previous release.
+Makes the codebase simpler.
 This also means that you can use the same event system in your clients now.
 Which is pretty sweet.

-The router has also been broken into a whole lot of components.
-This is mostly for testability and has trimmed its lines of code way down.
-Before this version the router was pretty much a black box with very little ability to test it's functionality, now it is much closer to be ing truly testable.
+This release breaks the router into a whole lot of smaller components.
+This is for testability, and to make it easier to reason about what is happening in the router.
+Before this version the router was a black box with terrible testability.

 ### Better commmit messages!
-The git log is now much nicer... with more meaningful commit messages.
+The git log is now much nicer...

 ## Changes in 1.5.0